obiba/opal-doc/magma-user-guide/methods.rst

 ======================= ===========================================================
 :doc:`value/all`        Returns true when the value contains all specified parameters, false otherwise.
 :doc:`value/any`        Returns true value when the value is equal to any of the parameter, false otherwise.
-:doc:`value/empty`      Returns true value if is operating on a sequence that contains zero values.
 :doc:`value/isNull`     Returns true if the value is null.
 :doc:`value/whenNull`   Returns its argument if the value is null.
 This method may allow avoiding an if/else block.
 :doc:`value/map`        Uses a lookup table to map the a value to another (which may be computed or derived).